Felrath Hines

-Samuel Felrath Hines Jr. (November 9, 1913 – October 3, 1993) was an African American visual artist and art conservator.
-Hines served as a conservator at several institutions, including the Hirshhorn Museum and Sculpture Garden in Washington, D.C., and his paintings can be found in the collection of the Smithsonian American Art Museum.
+Felrath Hines (born as Samuel Felrath Hines Jr.; November 9, 1913 – October 3, 1993) was an African American visual artist and art conservator.
+Hines served as a conservator at several institutions, including the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
+He was a member of the Spiral collective and a contemporary of Romare Bearden.
+Hines' paintings can be found in the collection of the Smithsonian American Art Museum.

-Life
+Early life and education

 Born in Indianapolis, Indiana, in 1913, Hines began studying art in 1926 after receiving a scholarship for youth classes at the John Herron School of Art Saturday School.
+After graduating Crispus Attucks High School in 1931, Hines worked for the Civilian Conservation Corps as a firefighter and subscribed to correspondence courses in art.

+In 1940, he was employed as a railroad dining car waiter for the Chicago and North Western Transportation Company, saving money for art classes at the Art Institute of Chicago.

+Career

-After graduating high school in 1931, Hines worked for the Civilian Conservation Corps and later as a railroad dining car waiter for the Chicago Northwestern Railroad.
-In 1945, he began his formal art training at the Art Institute of Chicago.
-After deciding to concentrate on design, Hines moved to New York City, where he worked as a fashion designer and studied at New York University and the Pratt Institute.
+In 1946, Hines moved to New York City.
+From 1947 to 1948, he took private classes with Nahum Tschacbasov, a Russian-born American painter.
+He also worked as a fashion designer and took classes at New York University and the Pratt Institute.

+Hines' paintings have been associated with the De Stijl movement often containing strong design elements, inspired by Cubism and the simplicity of Piet Mondrian.
+His work moved from semi-abstract landscapes in the 1940s and 1950s to geometric abstracts, and is recognized in the Black Abstractionism canon.
+As Hines became more influenced by American modernists, such as Stuart Davis, Ad Reinhardt, Josef Albers, Ellsworth Kelly, and Barnett Newman, he began to eliminate line from his compositions, focusing instead on simple shapes and a restrained color palette.

 In 1963, Hines joined a club of sixteen African-American artists called Spiral, which had been formed by Romare Bearden.
 Spiral was a loosely structured group of black artists, ranging in age from twenty-eight to sixty-five and in style from minimalism to realism, who sponsored an exhibit of black and white artwork for symbolic reasons.
+Billy Strayhorn, the jazz musician, was the first person to purchase one of Hines’ paintings.

-Despite his involvement with the group, Hines wanted his imagery to remain universal and not to be seen as having relevance exclusively to black social causes or to African Americans.
+Despite Hines' involvement with Spiral, he wanted his imagery to remain universal and not to be seen as having relevance exclusively to black social causes or to African Americans.
 As a result, he refused to participate in the Whitney Museum of Art's landmark exhibition Contemporary Black Artists in America.

-His work has been associated with the De Stijl movement often containing strong design elements, inspired by Cubism and the simplicity of Piet Mondrian.
-His work moved from semi-abstract landscapes in the 1940s and 1950s to geometric abstracts.
-As Hines became more influenced by American modernists, such as Stuart Davis, Ad Reinhardt, Josef Albers, Ellsworth Kelly, and Barnett Newman, he began to eliminate line from his compositions, focusing instead on simple shapes and a restrained color palette.